jmpsec/osctrl-docs/content/components/osctrl-tls/_index.md

 * Run on-demand queries in enrolled nodes and collect results.
 * Perform file carving operations in enrolled nodes.

 Inside **osctrl** there can be *many* environments.
 Think having the typical environment where you have corporate and production systems.
-Then you should have one environment for corp, and another one for prod.
-If you may need to distribute different configuration to the enrolled nodes, then you should use different environments.
+Then you would have one environment for corp, and another one for prod.
+The reasoning is, if you may need to distribute different configuration to the enrolled nodes, then you should use different environments.